-Every company needs to simultaneously optimize their existing business model (sustain) and search for the next evolution of the business model (disrupt).
+Every company needs to simultaneously optimize its existing business model (sustain) and search for the next evolution of the business model (disrupt).

-A key tenet for doing this well and succeeding in the new world is speed.
+Speed is a key tenet for doing this well and succeeding in the new world.
 Speed of learning is the new unfair advantage.
 And companies that continuously outlearn their competition win.